Volga Germans: Soviet deportation

-This above document may be a fabrication, as Latvia was under German occupation at that time.
+The document above may be a fabrication, as Latvia was under German occupation at that time.
 Nevertheless, the instructions were followed by the NKVD troops who directed the deportation.

-The reason for separating the men is that they were all destined for forced labor camps, Trudarmee (NKVD labor army).
-The deported and enslaved Germans coined this phrase, whereas Soviet documents only referred to "labor obligations" or "labor regulations."
-Men between the ages of 15 and 55 and, later, women between the ages of 16 and 45 were forced to do labor in the forests and mines of Siberia and Central Asia under conditions similar to that prevalent in the Gulag forced labor camps, while other Germans were directly deported to Gulag forced labor camps.
+The reason for separating the men could have been that they were all destined to be sent to forced labor camps, known as Trudarmee (labor army, officially referred to as labor columns).
+The deported Germans coined this phrase, whereas Soviet documents only referred to "labor obligations" or "labor regulations."
+Able-bodied men between the ages of 15 and 55 and, later, able-bodied women between the ages of 16 and 45 were forced to do labor in the forests and mines of Siberia and Central Asia under conditions similar to those prevalent in the Gulag forced labor camps, while other Germans were directly deported to Gulag forced labor camps.
+After the Nazi invasion began, the NKVD (via Prikaz No. 35105) banned ethnic Germans from serving in the Soviet military.
+They sent tens of thousands of these soldiers to the Trudarmee.

-The expulsion of the Volga Germans finished on schedule at the end of September 1941.
+The expulsion of the Volga Germans was finished on schedule at the end of September 1941.
 According to the Soviet Union, the total number sent to forced internal exile was about 950,000.
 However, the actual estimated number of victims is much higher.
-It took 151 train convoys to accomplish the first transfers of the Volga German population, an astounding figure when one considers that the Soviet Union was heavily engaged fighting the advancing German army, and all railway stock was required to bring soldiers to the front.
-This operation also involved 1,550 NKVD and 3,250 police agents assisted by 12,150 soldiers of the Red Army.
+It took 151 train convoys to accomplish the first transfers of the Volga German population, an astounding figure when one considers that the Soviet Union was heavily engaged in fighting the advancing German army, and all railway stock was required to bring soldiers to the front.
+This operation also involved 1,550 NKVD and 3,250 police agents, assisted by 12,150 soldiers of the Red Army.

-In 1941, after the Nazi invasion, the NKVD (via Prikaz No. 35105) banned ethnic Germans from serving in the Soviet military.
-They sent tens of thousands of these soldiers to the Trudarmee.

 In 1942, nearly all the able-bodied German population was conscripted to the NKVD labor columns or had been sent to the Gulag forced labor camps.
-According to Stanford historian Robert Conquest, during the first stage, about one-third (estimated at 1.5 million) did not survive the camps.
+According to anti-communist Stanford historian Robert Conquest, during the first stage, about one-third (estimated at 1.5 million) did not survive the camps.
 The conditions imposed on ethnic Germans by the regime continued to be inhumane.
 The deportation and subsequent deaths to ethnic minorities during Stalin's rule is referred to as an ethnic cleansing.
 Some historians refer to these acts as a genocide, though there is debate whether or not the destruction of non-Russians was intentional.
-Ethnically German minorities received little empathy for mass expulsions due to their German ancestral relation to nazis.
-There is debate among sociologists and historians whether ethnic cleansing is genocide.
+Ethnically German minorities received little empathy for mass expulsions due to their German ethnicity and assumed relation to the Nazi regime.